dzt109/Getdata_assignment2/README.md

 #Getdata_assignment2
 #How the script works
-#Download the file and unzip it.
+#1.
+Download the file and unzip it.
-# Read all data into separate variables
+#2.
+Read all data into separate variables
-# Change column names using features text
+#3.
+Change column names using features text
-#Combine data into 1 set
+#4.
+Combine data into 1 set
-#Select columns related to mean and std only
+#5.
+Select columns related to mean and std only
-#Apply activity labels
+#6.
+Apply activity labels
-#change column names to more readable/clean versions
+#7. change column names to more readable/clean versions

-#Write output in wide format
+#8.
+Write output in wide format

 #Code book
 #Rownumber         Variableaname